mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 ## ✅ 3.
 Git Configuration

+Set your global Git identity (this will be used for all Git commits):

 ```bash
 git config --global user.name "myGitHubUserName"
 git config --global user.email "myEmail@example.com"
 ```

+> 💡 **Important:** Keep the double quotes (`"`) around your name and email — they are required, especially if your name contains spaces or special characters.

-Use SSH instead of HTTPS by default:
+Configure Git to use SSH instead of HTTPS by default (recommended for authentication with GitHub):

 ```bash
 git config --global url."git@github.com:".insteadOf "https://github.com/"